yashdeep97/HugoBlog/content/post/week3.md

 column (according to each parameter of the template).
 A **PFTemplate** object was created for the template and the **getTemplateFields** function was used to get the template parameters.
-For each template field the field name, field label(title) input type were set using methods from the **PFTemplateField** class.
-Furthermore, determine the ideal input type to display the field values we first check whether Cargo or Semantic MediaWiki was used to store the data.
+For each template field the field name, field label(title) and input type were set using methods from the **PFTemplateField** class.
+Furthermore, to determine the ideal input type to display the field values, we first check whether Cargo or Semantic MediaWiki was used to store the data.
 We use the specialized functions **getFieldType** and **getPropertyType** for Cargo and SMW respectivley to get the input type and set the grid param values.
 It currently supports text, textarea,